Click on a topic below for quick and easy access to important resources:

 In most cases, the court determines whether a person is entitled to appointed counsel at state expense.
 This authority is set out in NC G.S.
 7A-451(a).
 In some situations, North Carolina law allows other officials—such as clerks of superior court or public defenders—to make a preliminary determination of indigency and entitlement.

-- North Carolina General Statute 7A-451 delineates the right to appointed counsel at state expense.
+- North Carolina General Statute 7A-451 sets forth the right to appointed counsel at state expense.

 - Witnesses – There is no statutory basis for appointing counsel at state expense for a witness: